- Bilateral Air Service Negotiations and Policy Support and Regulation

 - statistics and other data exchange requirements; and

 - capacity negotiation principles.

-Confidentiality is attached to some of the documents in the data room associated with the bilateral negotiation process (generally at the request of Australias bilateral partner).
+Confidentiality is attached to some of the information associated with the bilateral negotiation process (generally at the request of Australia's bilateral partner).
 Where relevant, the Department aims both to safeguard this confidentiality whilst ensuring that the fullest possible advice is available to applicants.

-As a result, applicants or their agents will be required to sign a confidentiality undertaking before gaining access to the data room.
+As a result, applicants or their agents may be required to sign a confidentiality undertaking before gaining access to this information.
 This undertaking recognises that:

-- access to documents and information contained in the data room is for the purpose of developing an application for available capacity and/or developing an application when a determination or interim determination on capacity is subject to renewal;
+- access to documents and information is for the purpose of developing an application for available capacity and/or developing an application when a determination or interim determination on capacity is subject to renewal;

-- certain documents and information held within the data room are confidential and;
+- certain documents and information are confidential and;

 - applicants are to keep the contents of these documents and information provided confidential and to use such information only for developing applications to the Commission.

-Applicants who wish to access the data room are advised to contact the General Manager, Aviation Industry Policy on (02) 6274 7739 to arrange a suitable time.
+Applicants who would like more information on Australia's bilateral air services arrangements are advised to contact the Department at email@example.com.
 Officers of the Department will be available to provide advice.

-Airlines (whether Australian or foreign) seeking to operate international scheduled services are required to apply for an International Airline Licence to the Department.
+Airlines (whether Australian or foreign) seeking to operate international scheduled services are required to apply to the Department for an International Airline Licence.

 An Australian carrier granted an allocation of capacity must be designated by Australia before it is able to operate international air services.
 Australian carriers seeking designation are required to demonstrate their capability to comply with the provisions of Australia's bilateral air services agreements including the requirement that they are substantially owned and effectively controlled by Australian nationals.

 Intending Australian international carriers are required to meet a number of national interest criteria, including: